-Normally when an employer takes on a new member of staff, they’ll need to auto enrol them on to the business’s workplace pension scheme.
+Normally when an employer takes on a new member of staff, they’ll need to automatically enrol them on to their workplace pension scheme.
 It’s a bit different for the director of a limited company though.
 So how does it work for directors who want to save into a pension?
 Let’s take a look.

-It used to be the case that employees asked to join the pension scheme, but since 2012 employers must automatically enrol any staff who are eligible – although they can leave later if they wish.
+It used to be the case that employees asked to join the pension scheme, but since 2012 employers must automatically enrol any staff who are eligible – although employees are able to opt out of the scheme if want to.
 The idea is that this gives people a better chance to save for their retirement beyond the state pension.

 It’s sometimes useful to think of directors as any other employee.
 For instance, if they take a salary (and lots of directors do to be tax efficient), the way you work out income tax deductions for PAYE is the same.
 But directors are actually ‘office holders’, rather than employees in the true sense.
 This affects whether or not auto-enrolment applies for the company.